quicwg/base-drafts/draft-ietf-quic-http.md

 HTTP/2 specifies priority assignments in PRIORITY frames and (optionally) in HEADERS frames.
 HTTP/3 does not provide a means of signaling priority.

-Note that while there is no explicit signaling for priority, this does not mean that prioritization is not important for achieving good performance.
+Note that, while there is no explicit signaling for priority, this does not mean that prioritization is not important for achieving good performance.

 ### Field Compression Differences